The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/advanced-astrologian-guide.md

 ## Sect Swapping/Stance Dancing

 In dungeons, you can swap to Nocturnal Sect after the last enemy in a pull dies, apply a shield to the tank in preparation for the next pull, and then swap back to Diurnal Sect.
-This gives you a nice buffer for the tank’s HP while he gathers the mobs, giving you more time to DPS or do whatever else before you need to heal the tank.
+This gives you a nice buffer for the tank’s HP while they gather the mobs, giving you more time to DPS or do whatever else before you need to heal the tank.

 ## Strange Interactions

 1. Earthly Star is technically a pet.
 It counts as a unique, separate entity from ourselves, but it scales with our stats as a pet would.
 Somewhere in the spaghetti code, they’ve given Earthly Star its own special modifier to bring it up to ~95% of player potency, unlike the significantly reduced pet scaling observed with actual pets.
 This doesn’t currently have much pragmatic effect on us, and we hope it stays that way, but it has in the past.
 2. Essential Dignity calculates its heal value based on the missing health of the target at the beginning of the skill, rather than at the end, when the animation completes and the heal is delivered.
 This can be a good or a bad thing.